Music

 Link to prior learning

-Students’ knowledge of the musical elements should be drawn upon when explaining the elements whilst listening to extracts from Film music with emphasis on how film composers react to a stimulus or commision
+Students’ knowledge of the musical elements should be drawn upon when explaining the elements whilst listening to extracts from Film music with emphasis on how film composers react to a stimulus or commission.

 Link to assessment